an0s-voldigoad/MISFIT-KING/README.md

 - 🔭 I’m currently working on [Devil Security](t.me/DeviLSecurity)

-- 💬 Ask me about **any queries on Ethical and Non Ethical Hacking on Cybersecurity**
+- 💬 Ask me about **any queries on Ethical and BlackHat Hacking on Cybersecurity**

 - 📫 How to reach me? **voldigoadmisfit@gmail.com**